#!/bin/bash case "$1" in start) ;; stop) PID=`ps -ax | grep '[D]AEMON' | awk '{print $1}'` ;; *) echo "Usage: $0 {start|stop}" exit 1 ;; esac exit 0

 where:

-• 22220875 is the length of the header
+is the length of the header

-Finally, the disk can be opened using cryptsetup and by providing the header file created previously at /opt/sdb.header:
+and by providing the header file created previously at /opt/sdb.header

 cryptsetup luksOpen --header /opt/sdb.header /dev/sdb mydrive

-The command should now open the drive with the header detached and placed at /opt/sdb.header.
+The command should now open the drive with the header detached and placed at /opt/sdb.header

 When transferring large files over the network the following considerations must be observed:

-For instances, with both encryption and compression, the following commands executed on the client and the server will transfer /dev/device over the network.
+For instances, with both encryption and compression, the following commands executed on the client and the server will transfer /dev/device

 On the server (receiver), issue:

-openssl aes-256-cbc -d -salt -pass pass:mysecret | \ # decrypts with password mysecret
+nc -l -p 6500 | \ # listens on port 6500 openssl aes-256-cbc -d -salt -pass pass:mysecret | \ # decrypts with password mysecret pigz -d | \ # decompresses dd bs=16M of=/dev/device # writes the stream to /dev/device

 where:

-• aes-256-cbc is the symmetric cipher to use (execute cryptsetup benchmark for example to get a speed estimate of the available ciphers and hopefully find a hardware accelerated cipher),
+for example to get a speed estimate of the available ciphers and hopefully find a hardware accelerated cipher),pigz

-• pigz is a parallel gzip tool that will make use of all CPUs, avoiding thereby for the (de)compression to become a CPU bottleneck,
+is a parallel gzip tool that will make use of all CPUs, avoiding thereby for the (de)compression to become a CPU bottleneck,on the client (sender), issue:

 where:

-• -b -e -r -t -p are all flags that turn on, in turn:
+are all flags that turn on, in turn:-b

-• -p will enable a progress bar,
+will enable a progress bar,-q 1

-• -q 1 indicates that nc should terminate after one second in case EOF has been reached while reading /dev/device
+should terminate after one second in case EOF

 Alternatively, if no compression or encryption is desired, the Network Block Device (NBD) might be more convenient.